microsoft/ADBench/ISSUES.md

     - Tools have been run at different times, and often the computer used was doing something else simultaneously
     - Have not run with large data sizes yet due to time constraint

 ## Tools

 - Test building and running on non-windows platforms
     - Will need to produce alternatives to existing batch files (currently in ADOL-C, DiffSharp, MuPad, Theano)
 - Matlab tools need testing properly
+    - `run-all.ps1` has Matlab tools commented out due to an issue with the trial version - it should be possible to remove these comments and run them with the full version
 - ADiMat
     - `ADiMat_ba.m` - test seems to crash during Jacobian loop
 - ADOLC